DocBrown85/DocBrown85.github.io/_posts/2018-01-16-a-simple-todo-application-with-angularjs.md

 In addition, the APIs will have a *promise based* interface: this way, from a usage perspective, it won't be much different from a real world remote API backed up by a remote server.

-The starting point for our service is the following code, which declares a factory named `localStorage` whithin the main application module `TodoApp`:
+The starting point for our service is the following code, which declares a factory named `localStorage` within the main application module `TodoApp`:

 ```javascript